ivanacostarubio/rm-recorder/README.md

     @tape.stop

-You should have af ile called video_recording.mov.
-Change thename of the output file by passing the name to the initializer
+By default you should have a file called `video_recording.mov`.
+The output file name is changeable by passing the desired name to the initializer

     @tape = ScreenRecorder.new("zomg.mov")